Making a difference in the dental aisle

 Leading a program with integrity takes integrity.
 Extreme scientific rigor goes into the testing of every submitted product before the Seal is awarded.
 As a result, the Seal gives dentists and patients confidence that products are safe and will really work – especially when dental aisles are filled with products and online consumer product reviews are often based on everything but science.

 Dental technology is changing fast, and the Seal is evolving through innovation.
-Last year, 29 new Seal products hit shelves – many in brand-new categories.
-This year, the Seal program team is working to bring dry mouth products into the fold.
+In 2018, 41 new Seal products hit shelves – many in brand-new categories.
+This year, the Seal program brought dry mouth products into the fold when it awarded the Seal to its first dry mouth product.

-The Seal is also highlighted in the ADA’s relationship with CVS Pharmacy, so shoppers will be getting trusted information at the exact time they are choosing what to use at home.
+The Seal helps shoppers get trusted information at the exact time they are choosing what to use at home.
 When I am shopping and see someone select an ADA Seal product, I first feel confident that their choice efficacious and safe.
 But mostly, I just feel proud to be a part of the Seal program team that provides such a unique and impactful service.